 With the high frequency of data, TRUMPF was able to trend results at multiple stages in the wastewater remediation system to identify patterns and develop learning opportunities.
 The timely and accurate arsenic results enabled TRUMPF to optimize rinse water reuse as well as reduce IEX backwash frequencies, increasing media performance and reducing hazardous waste generation.

 The online analyzer also afforded TRUMPF the flexibility to monitor performance of the wastewater remediation system while the grinder is running product or in stand-by.
-The real-time arsenic data also eliminated the requirement for TRUMPF to store treated wastewater until lab results were returned and confirmed regulatory compliance.
+The realtime arsenic data also eliminated the requirement for TRUMPF to store treated wastewater until lab results were returned and confirmed regulatory compliance.

 With a reliable method to continuously measure performance of the arsenic remediation system in real time, TRUMPF was able to move to close-looped system within months, instead of years.
 The high frequency of accurate and reliable results from the online arsenic analyzer gave TRUMPF the confidence to recirculate the treated water back to the grinder as the DI source input reducing its water consumption by 90%.

 By treating and recirculating the wastewater, the overall DI water consumption of the grinding process was reduced to a lower level than the lapping process.
 All combined, this allowed TRUMPF to not only minimize costs, but ensure that it operates in a greener, more sustainability-focused and environmentally responsible manner.
 The three-fold wastewater treatment approach undertaken by TRUMPF to ensure a cost-effective solution for its new wafer thinning technology and high capability grinding process has resulted in process improvements that have provided an estimated annual cost savings of approximately \$150K with a return on investment of less than one year (Table 1).

-And the closed-loop system designs leaves open the opportunity to possibly reclaim the Gallium from the GaAs left in the particle filters, which would bring TRUMPF an additional estimated \$3K annually.
+The closed-loop system designs leave open the opportunity to possibly reclaim the Gallium from the GaAs left in the particle filters, which would bring TRUMPF an additional estimated \$3K annually.

-Table 1: TRUMPF Costs Analysis- New vs. Historic Process Status Process Annual Spend or Return Waste Drum Expense Filters and Ion Tank Exchanges Reclamation of Gallium (Estimate) Total Waste Expenses (\$15,350) \$3,000 (\$29,793) Historic Process Lap & Polish (\$181,810) \$0 \$0 (\$181,810) Annual Waste Savings \$152,018
+Status Process Annual Spend or Return Waste Drum Ex- pense Filters & Ion Tank Exchange Gallium Recla- mation (Est.) Total Waste Expenses New Process Grind &Polish (\$17,443) (\$15,350) \$3,000 (\$29,793) Historic Process Lap& Polish (\$181,810) \$0 \$0 (\$181,810)

+Annual Waste Savings \$152,017